Michasa/100DaysofSnek/100_Days_of_Code.md

 **Today's Progress**: Just a couple of games with Mosh, trying to figure out an answer befoer I see his solution and I usually get like 80% there but just a couple of points I miss.
 Alls good

+### Day 5: January 09

+**Today's Progress**: Pushing now cause we're strapped for time and I want to get my git activity chart green.
+Finished the car excerise, got to itterators which aren't really the most exciting part of code but they're important.
+Tried to make it fun by using Gwen Stefani and Harijuku girl references, pretty proud of my `harijuku_girls` itterator 😆.
+Right now, I am attempting to go through an excerise that Mosh gave but the instructions weren't clear to me...I am sure I can crack this 😞

 <!-- https://www.youtube.com/watch?v=DzDtzbcmb58&feature=emb_title&ab_channel=suneynasharma -->